Pediatric short bowel syndrome (SBS)

 The small intestine is essential for absorbing water and nutrients from the food we eat.
 Children with SBS don’t have enough healthy small intestine to stay hydrated and absorb the nutrients they need to grow and thrive.
 This condition requires treatment and follow-up care throughout childhood.

-What are the signs and symptoms of Pediatric Short Bowel Syndrome?
+What are the signs and symptoms of pediatric short bowel syndrome (SBS)?

 Your child may need one or more tests to make a diagnosis, including: